BumblebeeBat/FlyingFox/docs/channels.md

 # Channels

+Why would you want to use channels?
+1. You can spend money as fast as sending a message.
+2. Your payments and bets inside of a channel can be private.
+3. No fee.
+4. Blockchain scalability.

 It is possible to create channels with all these properties:

 1. You can spend money in them without publishing anything to the blockchain.
 2. The money can spend in either direction.
-3. Each additional hash-locked transaction or bet increases the memory requirements linearly.
+3. Each additional hash-locked transaction increases the memory requirements linearly.
 4. No expiration date on the channel.
 5. You don't trust your partner.